UummProject/uumm-prototype/support/Broken meritocracy.md

 If you can trade the merit you end up with a system ruled by the entities that have more economic power and any required capacity intrinsic to the merit is gone.

-In consequence, you end up with a system where the goal is to maximize profit and the entities that rule it don't have the necessary capacities to do so (other than having economic power).
+In consequence, the goal of the systems is reduced to maximize its profit and the entities that rule it don't have the necessary capacities to do so (other than having economic power).

-`Fun game: How many ICOs and platforms use ERC20 tokens and other currencies for governance?`

 ### 3. Tokenized merit
 This is not a desired feature but a limitation.
 In order to operate in a system that can scale, we need merit in a quantifiable format.